 Q12.
 Explain the process of goodwill creation in an acquisition?

-The goodwill of any organisation is a mixture of brand name, intellectual property rights, customer relationship, etc. It signifies the additional value over the fair market value of an organisation.
-During an acquisition, company have access to all the intangible and tangible asset of the other organisation including their goodwill generate.
+The goodwill of any organization is a mixture of brand name, intellectual property rights, customer relationship, etc. It signifies the additional value over the fair market value of an organization.
+During an acquisition, the company has access to all the intangible and tangible asset of the other organization including their goodwill generate.

 Q13.
 What are the contents of a pitch book?

 The contents of a pitch book are subjective and contingent upon the type of deal the company is pitching for; some of the common content includes the following: